Revision Rhinoplasty Benefits: Your Second Chance at Elegance

 During your consultation, your surgeon will give you detailed instructions to best prepare for the procedure.
 It will be the time when you can discuss things like the cost of revision rhinoplasty, as well.
 Make a note of as many questions as you can think of to bring to your initial consultation.
 Being informed is the best way to put yourself at ease with the procedure.

-If you’re a smoker, you’ll have to stop for at least a month before surgery as nicotine can impede healing and cause complications.
-Smoking also interferes with blood flow which is essential for a comfortable recovery and for minimizing side effects.
+If you’re a smoker, you’ll have to stop for at least a month before surgery as nicotine can impede healing and cause potential complications.
+Smoking also interferes with blood flow which is essential for a comfortable recovery process and for minimizing side effects.

 For the first couple of days after your surgery, you might want to get a family member or friend to help you with everyday tasks.
 While it may not be necessary to have someone to assist you at home, you’ll at least want to have a chaperone drive to and from the clinic.